garemoko/TinRepo/README.md

   <tr>
     <td>The actor promoted an extension to accepted status.
     When used on an extension which has not been registered, this action also registers the extension.
-When used on an extension which already has accepted or recognised status, this action has no effect.
+When used on an extension which has accepted, recognised or deprecated status, this action has no effect.
 This verb cannot be used to revert recognised extensions to accepted status.</td>
     <td>Moderators only</td>
     <td>An activity with any of the activity types defined in this profile.</td>